VK00071-00085-2x1v

 enlarged vertical slice view

-And a southwestward view at 4:09pm at 40mm for 2 column stitch blend, of dense purple owl's clover is this drainage.
+And a southwestward view at 4:09pm at 40mm for a 2 column stitch blend, of dense purple owl's clover in this Antelope Buttes drainage.

 VK00813-24h 6150x4100 pixels 1 frame 12 shot focus stack blend a6700 17-40mm @31.3mm